 If we’re looking for something to raise a glass to, one recent development is the B-Corp.
 The burgeoning international certification program is taking a magnifying glass to business and their practices, calling them out on poor form or confirming their noble claims.
 In short, it’s a great thing to look for if you’re questioning your consumer habits.

 Because it’s so expansive, it was only a matter of time before it seeped into our drinks culture.
 And it’s big picture, which is vital, because we exist — and imbibe — within a massive global economy.
 That Merlot you adore?
 It’s made by more than the winemaker and requires more than just fruit.
 Your favorite bourbon?
 Likewise.
 And it’s involves not just people and the product, but how those very things are treated and their relationship to the environment.

 There are a few major B-Corp tenets that apply especially to the drinks realm.
 One is sustainability.
 We’re talking environmental footprint as well as employee treatment.
-The other is inclusivity, something the drinks realm especially is not always praised for.
+The other is inclusivity, something the

 Currently, there are well over 3,000 certified B-Corp companies spanning 150 industries and more than 70 countries.
 An increasing number of those are beverage makers looking to better their own ways of business and lead by example.
 Brewers like North Coast in California and wineries like Brooks in the Willamette Valley.